TranThanhTuan2509/football-player-classification/README.md

 - tensorboard

 # Dataset
-- My dataset include 16 classes, jersey_number from 1 to 19 without 16-17-18
+- My dataset includess 16 classes, jersey_number from 1 to 19 without 16-17-18
-- This is how my dataset-path changing working:
+- This is how my dataset-path changing works:

                  Football-dataset
                   ├── Train
-                  │   ├── json_file
+                  │   ├── json_file (annotation file)
                   │   ├── match_videos
                   │
                   │
                   └── Test
-                      ├── json_file
+                      ├── json_file (annotation file)
                       ├── match_videos

 - Here is a orginal-image as known as a frame was cutting from one of these orginal-videos: